cgaebel/NewLang/README.markdown

     * Has different semantics from functions entirely!
 Infix expressions are just so alien.

+_ben: Overloaded operators should have a guarantee of purity - that if the same object is invoked with the same operator and the same parameter(s), then the result is guaranteed._

 Casting between arbitrary types should be allowed, similar to C++'s `reinterpret_cast`.